Plumsail/helpdesk-docs/Online/Configuration Guide/Appearance.rst

 |NewItem|

 Don’t forget to save a new item.
-After adding this new element you can drga it to change the links' order
+After adding this new element you can drag it to change the links' order

 |NewItemOrder|